✓ Updated May 2026

 Wander the Medieval Streets of Écusson

 culturalLose yourself in the labyrinthine alleys of Montpellier's historic center, Écusson.
 Discover hidden courtyards, charming boutiques, and centuries-old architecture around every corner.
-Look for the intricate ironwork on balconies and the unexpected splashes of vibrant street art.
+Visit in the late afternoon as the golden light bathes the stone buildings, and enjoy an apéritif at a small café tucked away from the main squares.

 Best time: May-Oct